mQNwrK/ryebot/README.md

 The mandatory argument `SCRIPT` is the name of one of the [available scripts](src/ryebot/scripts) that is to be executed by Ryebot.

+### Login

 Ryebot needs to login to the wiki.
+It requires a "bot password" for this (which can be created for any account, not just designated bot accounts).
+This can be created at `Special:BotPasswords` of the wiki that Ryebot will run on.

-The credentials for this login are currently by default loaded from environment variables which are to be named `RYEBOT_USERNAME` (user name of the bot account + `@` + name of the bot password) and `RYEBOT_PASSWORD` (bot password).
+The bot password's "name" and the actual password need to be stored in environment variables named `RYEBOT_USERNAME` (name of the user account + `@` + name of the bot password) and `RYEBOT_PASSWORD` (the actual bot password).
+This is currently the only method of authentication.

+Example: Your user account is `User:John Doe`.
+Head to `Special:BotPasswords` and create a bot password named `ryebot` with all the necessary rights.
+Copy the long alphanumeric string displayed when finishing the creation of the bot password (this is the actual bot password) and paste it in the environment variable `RYEBOT_PASSWORD`.
+In the environment variable `RYEBOT_USERNAME`, put `John Doe@ryebot`.